 Does the forum need to be public or private?

 With this last question, I’d like to provide another example of a public user forum at Pitney Bowes.
-I originally reviewed this customer experience through CMSWire’s recent review of social business communities.
+I originally reviewed this customer experience through CMSWire’s review of social business communities.
 The company’s forum has an easy to read page and collection of moderated topics.
 The multichannel platform strategy allows the company to nurture customer experience and is designed for people who depend on their equipment the most.

 A few more words of wisdom: be aggressive in reaching this balance goal, think outside the box, and recruit employees and customers on a committee to foster development of the forum.